 A range of medications and hormone treatments are available to help you manage your symptoms.
 There are different types available.

 Treatments that have been proven to relieve symptoms include:

 - SSRIs (selective serotonin reuptake inhibitors) fluoxetine, sertraline, paroxetine and escitalopian – these medications are mood stabilisers and antidepressants, which can improve PMS symptoms significantly.
 They may be prescribed just in the menstrual phase and be as effectively as taken continuously.

 - alprazolam – considered a second-line treatment for PMS.
 Due to its addictive potential, it is used only in the last two weeks of the menstrual cycle

 - agents that suppress ovulation – including GnRH analogues and danazol

 - oral contraceptive pill containing drospirenone and ethinyl oestradiol – sold in Australia as Yaz.

 - spironolactone, which has not been shown to be consistently of any advantage, but may help if there is fluid retention.

 Complementary medicine and PMS

-Many women feel they benefit from a variety of natural therapies, such as cognitive behavioural relaxation therapy, which uses one or a variety of relaxation techniques to help relieve symptoms, and complementary therapies such as acupuncture or naturopathy, although a lack of controlled studies means there is no clear evidence of their benefits.
+Many women feel they benefit from a variety of natural therapies, such as cognitive behavioural therapy, which can use relaxation techniques to help relieve symptoms, and complementary therapies such as vitex castus agnus.

 If you would like to use complementary therapies, it is important to seek advice from a qualified professional and to let your doctor know about any herbal or complementary therapies you are using.
 Many of these treatments can have side effects, so make sure you are well informed about them before you and your doctor decide on your treatment.